MihaiAC/electron-goal-tracker/README.md

 - All state should persist across sessions;
 - Application should start on boot (target is Ubuntu);
 - Animations with framer motion;
+- Encrypt bar info when on disk; prompt password on startup, unencrypt, save it for the session;
-- Back-up encrypted state in Google Drive;
+- Back-up encrypted state in Google Drive; Add sync button; Have to save salt on GDrive too, along with the encrypted information;
 - Add proper logging;
 - Add types;
 - Extract constants in a separate file;
-- Add proper error handling for file operations
+- Add proper error handling for file operations;
-- Add user feedback for save/load operations
-- Add loading states
+- Add loading states;
-- Add success/error notifications
+- Add success/error notifications;
-- Consider auto-saving instead of manual save
+- Consider auto-saving instead of manual save;
-- Validate the loaded data matches the expected schema; handle malicious, corrupted data?
+- Validate the loaded data matches the expected schema; handle malicious, corrupted data?;

 Stretch goals: